 |Electronegativity||Pauling scale – 1.31|

-The chemistry of magnesium is marked by the small size and consequently strong electric polarization of Mg+2 ion.
-The chemical properties of Mg differ from the other member of the group in their behavior towards liquid ammonia.
+The properties of magnesium differ from the other member of the group in their behavior towards liquid ammonia.
 Like alkali metals, Ca, Sr, and Ba dissolve in liquid ammonia to form deep black solutions.
-But beryllium and magnesium do not readily dissolve in liquid ammonia.
+But Be and Mg do not readily dissolve in liquid ammonia.
 On prolonged boiling with liquid ammonia, it evolved hydrogen to form a blue solution.

 Magnesium dialkyls and diaryls may be made by the reaction of LiR or LiAr on Grignard reagent or by the reaction Mg + H2 + 2C2H4 → MgEt2 in presence of pyridine at 100°C. Grignard reagents (MgRX) are the most widely used organometallic compounds of the metal.
 It is made by the slow addition of the alkyl or aryl halide to a stirred suspension of magnesium metal in ether or other solvents.
 It has wide applications in synthetic organic or hydrocarbon chemistry.